Health Insurance

 The ACA Marketplace (HealthCare.gov for most states, or a state-run exchange) is the go-to option for most freelancers.
 Plans must cover all 10 essential health benefits, including preventive care, mental health, and prescription drugs.
 Premium Tax Credits can significantly reduce your monthly cost.

 Medicaid is free or very low-cost government coverage for those with lower incomes.
-If you earn under roughly $20,783 per year as a single adult in 2025, you may qualify automatically in an expansion state, per Medicaid.gov’s eligibility guidelines.
+Earning under roughly $20,783 per year as a single adult in 2025 may qualify you automatically in an expansion state, per Medicaid.gov’s eligibility guidelines.

-If your spouse has employer-sponsored insurance, joining their plan is often the cheapest route — employers typically cover 70–83% of premium costs for employees’ families, according to KFF’s 2023 Employer Health Benefits Survey.
-You have a 30-day Special Enrollment Period after losing your own job-based coverage to join a spouse’s plan.
+Joining a spouse’s employer-sponsored plan is often the cheapest route available.
+Employers typically cover 70–83% of premium costs for employees’ families, according to KFF’s 2023 Employer Health Benefits Survey, and you have a 30-day Special Enrollment Period after losing your own job-based coverage to make that switch.

 Professional associations such as the Freelancers Union, the National Association for the Self-Employed (NASE), and industry-specific groups sometimes negotiate group rates for members.
-These are not always cheaper than subsidized Marketplace plans, so compare carefully.
+These are not always cheaper than subsidized Marketplace plans, so compare carefully before joining solely for the insurance benefit.

-Health Care Sharing Ministries are not insurance — they are member-based cost-sharing arrangements.
-They are unregulated, often exclude pre-existing conditions, and carry significant financial risk.
-They may appeal to healthy freelancers on tight budgets but should be approached with caution.
+Health Care Sharing Ministries are not insurance.
+They are member-based cost-sharing arrangements that are unregulated, often exclude pre-existing conditions, and carry significant financial risk.
+They may appeal to healthy freelancers on tight budgets, but the exposure to uncovered costs is real.

 What to Watch Out For